EESSI/docs/docs/governance/policies.md

 # EESSI Team Policies

-There are currently no Team Policies yet.
+There are no Team Policies yet.

 # Changelog
 - 04 August 2025: First version published